 The antidote for Fear is Faith.
-I’m not talking religious faith (though that can certainly be part of it), I’m talking about developing a confidence like that discussed above.
+I’m not talking religious faith (though that can certainly be part of it) — I’m talking about a quiet confidence in the ideas as well as in the processes.
 Nothing will go just as planned, so taking one step at a time with the guidance of someone that’s been there, is the way to conquer fear.
 Also, keep in mind that without risk, there is little reward.
 Just be smart about it.

 With every good intention there is a scam waiting to take advantage of it.
 And, if you don’t know where to turn, there are always plenty of hands outstretched to “help”.
 Some are genuine and honest, yet there are always those that wish only to take you for a ride.
 Get help from reputable folks that keep you at the forefront.
 Companies like Synthesis can help you with design and development, and a good attorney is important.
 Marketing is probably another place you’ll need help.